-The faculty of Plant, Soil, and Environmental Sciences welcomes your interest in our department.
-We are a comprehensive, multi-disciplinary department whose research and graduate training programs emphasize the biogeochemistry and sustainability of agricultural, forested, wetlands, horticultural, and agricultural ecosystems.
+The faculty of Plant, Soil, and Environmental Sciences welcomes your interest in our programs.
+We are a comprehensive, multi-disciplinary group whose research and graduate training programs emphasize the biogeochemistry and sustainability of agricultural, forested, wetlands, horticultural, and agricultural ecosystems.
 Areas of emphasis for graduate work include nutrient dynamics in agricultural and forest ecosystems, soil chemistry and plant nutrition, horticulture, soil microbiology, crop physiology, diversified cropping systems, weed ecology and management, wetlands ecology, crop genetic resource conservation and management, and plant pathology.

 Thesis problems may be developed in a wide range of subject areas within the broad disciplines listed above.
 Past research topics investigated by our former graduate students can be found in the PSE Thesis Directory.
 Our past graduate students are in diverse set of positions which include, but not limited to: